emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# December 25th, 2024 Meetup
+# January 29th, 2025 Meetup

-December's date for our meetup would be the 25th, so the regular meetup won't happen due to the holiday.
-Maybe there will be a small gathering at c-base, and if you want to host a remote meetup, let us know.
+The next meetup is on Wednesday, January 29th 2025.
+Most likely both in-person at c-base and remote.
+No talks yet – if you want to give a talk you're very welcome.

 ### Location